whereisciao/weather-app/README.md

 # Technical approach
-Given the requirements, it was not explicity necessary to create a data model to data to a database.
+* Given the requirements, it was not explicity necessary to create a data model to data to a database.
 This application was designed with a plain old Ruby object.

-`Rails.cache` was used to cache data.
+* `Rails.cache` was used to cache data.
 In development, a memory cache is used.
 In production, the application is configured to use Solid Cache, which is a databased-back Active Support cache.

-Latitude and longitude coordinates are required to retrieve weather data.
+* Latitude and longitude coordinates are required to retrieve weather data.
 The `geocoder` gem is a robust geocoding library for converting street addresses into coordinates.
+In production, a Redis cache should be setup.
+Redis was left off to allow another developer to start this app easier.

-Sentry.io was added for application monitoring.
+* Sentry.io was added for application monitoring.

-> Cache results for 30 minutes by zip code.

-To save on weather API requests, additional caching was added to save on municipalities and cities.
+* To save on weather API requests, additional caching was added to save on municipalities and cities.

 # Getting Started